Communicating with your Council

 2. All correspondence should be addressed to "Mayor and Council" and should include your full name, email or mailing address.

 3. It is important to clarify your intent - are you providing information only, do you have a suggestion or are you asking a specific question or proposing a specific action?
 Please make this clear in your correspondence what you expect from Council.

-1. Public Participation Period - At the beginning of every regular Council meeting, the public is given the opportunity to speak to issues related strictly to municipal matters on community concerns.
+1. Public Participation Period - At the beginning of every regular Council and Committee of the Whole meeting, the public is given the opportunity to speak to issues related strictly to municipal matters on community concerns.

-- A maximum of 20 minutes (approximately 3 minutes for each speaker) is allocated prior to Regular Council meetings.
+- A maximum of 20 minutes (4 minutes for each speaker) is allocated.